 We were really lucky, actually there hasn't been any water in the river for years.
 But due to the many rainfalls lately, we were told that it hardly rains, everywhere is high water and there are also roads washed away, the river had water again.

-As already mentioned above, the morning consisted again of "strolling" through the sights, yesterday's positive impression was also reflected during the day.
+As already mentioned above, the morning consisted again of walking through the attraction yesterday's positive impression was also reflected during the day.
 The sun and the warmth did the rest for a perfect day.
-We miss what (do we really miss it?), since we are in Iran, we have not seen any buses spitting out hundreds of Asians anymore.
-Around noon short council of war: stay today again or drive on?
-That was really difficult, because Isfahan has done it to us and is worth a trip.
-But since the visa is limited and we still have many such beautiful impressions in front of us, we decided to drive further south, in the direction of Shiraz (but we reserved the right to pass here again on the way back).
-The remaining 500km we reeled off like nothing and we reach Persepolis at 17.30 o'clock, which is 50 km before Shiraz.
-Here all hell broke loose.
+We miss something (do we really miss it?), since we are in Iran, we have not seen any tourist buses bringing out hundreds of Asians.
+Around noon weh ave to decide: spend the day here or drive on?
+That was really difficult, because Isfahan is deeply impressing us and is worth the stay longer.
+But since the visa is limited and we still have muc more beautiful impressions in front of us, we decided to drive further south, in the direction of Shiraz (but we reserved the right to pass here again on the way back).
+The remaining 500km we did very fast and arrived at Persepolis which is 50 km before Shiraz at 5.30 p.m.,. hell is going on here.
 Although Persepolis closes in 30 min, there were still thousands of people here.
-What a luck that I can be the first one tomorrow, now that we spend the night here on the parking lot (for 2€), when it opens at 8 o'clock to visit the ruins of the ancient capital Persepolis.
-While we write this here (22 o'clock), first a very strong thunderstorm pulled over us, followed by a hail, as we have never experienced it before.
+What a big luck that I can be the first one in tomorrow.
+We will spend the night here on the parking lot (for 2€), when Persepolis opens at 8 a.m., I will the first one to visit the ruins of the ancient capital Persepolis.
+While we write this text (10 p.m.), first a very strong thunderstorm pulled over us, followed by a hail, as we have never experienced it before.
 Thomas jumped up and covered the windshield and got back into the car completely soaked.

-Addendum: nothing broke.
+Addendum: nothing broken.
 After about 15 minutes everything was over.

 The Shah Mosque, or New Abbasi Mosque, Royal Mosque or Imam Mosque, stands on the south side of Naghsh-e Jahan Square and was built during the Safavid dynasty.
 It is considered one of the masterpieces of Persian architecture in Islamic times.
 The mosque is together with the Naghsh-e Jahan Square UNESCO World Heritage Site.
 The construction began in 1611 and the magnificence is mainly due to the beauty of the seven colored mosaic tiles and the calligraphic inscriptions.
 The mosque is depicted on the back of the Iranian 20,000 rial banknote.

-The Naghsh-e Jahan Square is 510x160 m large and near Beijing's Tiananmen Square is the largest and at the same time one of the most beautiful places in the world (and that's how I felt, I suddenly didn't just want to take pictures anymore, but just stay and be amazed).
+The Naghsh-e Jahan Square is 510x160 m large and after Beijing's Tiananmen Square the largest and at the same time one of the most beautiful places in the world (and that's how I felt, I suddenly didn't just want to take pictures anymore, but just stand and be amazed).
 In Safawid times it was not only used for parades, but also for polo games and other entertaining events.

 Impressions of the shops in the bazaar at Naghsh-e Jahan Square.
-What really impresses is that here really beautiful craftsmanship is sold and not cheap trash for tourists.
+What really impresses is that really beautiful craftsman work is sold and not cheap trash for tourists.

 People at Naghsh-e Jahan Square

-Right after Isfahan the desert begins.
-Very fascinating for us, just 24 hours ago we were standing in the 30cm high snow and now we have 25°C and T-shirt is announced (so for Thomas, not for me, dress code, long sleeves, long trousers and headscarf)
+Directly after Isfahan the desert begins.
+Very fascinating for us, just 24 hours ago we were standing in the snow, 30cm high and now we have 25°C and T-Shirt weather (…. for Thomas, not for me, dress code, long sleeves, long trousers and headscarf)

-At 8 in the morning I set off to visit Persepolis.
+At 8 a. m.
+I set off to visit Persepolis.
 The pictures speak for themselves.
-You can see everything in about an hour, you don't have to walk forever.
-When I came back to the car around 9.30h, I was amazed.
-The parking lot is about as big as 4 football fields and we parked in the back (quieter) part and around our car already the first Iranians sat, several groups.
+You can see everything in about an hour, you don't have to walk long distances.
+When I returned to the car around 9.30 a.m., I was amazed.
+The parking lot is about as big as 4 football fields and we parked in the back (more quiet) part and around our car already the first Iranians sat on the ground, several groups.
 They had put blankets on the floor and picnicked there.

-And we already had enough coasts on our travels, we are more interested in the desert Lut.
+And we already have seen enough coasts on our travels, we are more interested in the desert Lut.